IObert/crypto-portfolio-restruct/readme.md

 # Binance Portfolio Restructuring Tool

-A simple tool to get an overview of your current portfolio mix and to calculate (and perform) trades to restructure your portfolio.
+A simple tool to get an overview of your current crypto portfolio  and to calculate (and perform) trades to restructure your portfolio.

 ```
 const { PortfolioManager } = require('binance-portfolioo-restruct');